Razor and blades model: Other goods

-Consumers may also find other uses for the subsidized product rather than utilize it for the company's intended purpose, which adversely affects revenue streams.
+Consumers may also find other uses for the subsidized product rather than use it for the company's intended purpose, which adversely affects revenue streams.
 This has happened to "free" personal computers with expensive proprietary Internet services and contributed to the failure of the CueCat barcode scanner.

 Affiliate marketing makes extensive use of this business model, as many products are promoted as having a "free" trial, that entice consumers to sample the product and pay only for shipping and handling.
-Advertisers of heavily-promoted products such as açaí berry targeting dieters hope the consumer will continue paying for continuous shipments of the product at inflated prices, and this business model has been met with much success.
+Advertisers of heavily promoted products such as açaí berry targeting dieters hope the consumer will continue paying for continuous shipments of the product at inflated prices, and this business model has been met with much success.

-Websites specializing in sampling and discounts have proven to be popular with economy-minded consumers, who visit sites which utilize free samples as link bait.
+Websites specializing in sampling and discounts have proven to be popular with economy-minded consumers, who visit sites which use product samples as link bait.
 The business model of these sites is to attract visitors that will click through to complete affiliate offers.